Riley Greene Player Props: Tigers vs. Pirates

 Riley Greene At The Plate

-- In 11.4% of his games this season, he has hit a long ball, and 2.7% of his trips to the dish.

-- Greene has driven home a run in 20 games this year (28.6%), including more than one RBI in 5.7% of his games.

-- He has scored a run in 35 games this year, with multiple runs six times.
+- He has scored in 35 of 71 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.